Validity and Power of Heavy-Tailed Combination Tests under Asymptotic Dependence: Abstract

 \section{Abstract}

 Heavy-tailed combination tests, such as the Cauchy combination test and harmonic mean p-value method, are widely used for testing global null hypotheses by aggregating dependent p-values.
-However, their theoretical guarantees under general dependence structures remain limited.
-We develop a unified framework using multivariate regularly varying copulas to model the joint behavior of p-values near zero.
-Within this framework, we show that combination tests remain asymptotically valid when the transformation distribution has a tail index $\gamma \leq 1$, with $\gamma = 1$ maximizing power while preserving validity.
-The Bonferroni test emerges as a limiting case when $\gamma \to 0$ and becomes overly conservative under asymptotic dependence.
-Consequently, combination tests with $\gamma = 1$ achieve increasing asymptotic power gains over Bonferroni as p-values exhibit stronger lower-tail dependence and signals are not extremely sparse.
-Our results provide theoretical support for using truncated Cauchy or Pareto combination tests, offering a principled approach to enhance power while controlling false positives under complex dependence.
+Existing theoretical guarantees, however, are largely restricted to the case of asymptotically independent p-values, leaving the behavior of these tests under broader dependence structures poorly understood.
+We develop a unified framework based on multivariate regularly varying copulas, a flexible class defined by a mild regularity condition on the joint behavior of p-values near zero, that accommodates a wide range of dependence structures.
+Within this framework, heavy-tailed combination tests are asymptotically valid when the transformation distribution has tail index $\gamma \leq 1$, with $\gamma = 1$ maximizing power while preserving validity.
+We further show that combination tests with $\gamma = 1$ achieve strictly greater asymptotic power than Bonferroni's method if and only if the p-values are not asymptotically independent and signals are not extremely sparse, with the power advantage growing as dependence strengthens.
+Bonferroni emerges as the $\gamma \to 0$ limit and becomes overly conservative under asymptotic dependence.
+These results provide theoretical support for using truncated Cauchy or Pareto combination tests, offering a principled approach to enhance power while controlling false positives under complex dependence.